tambapps/marcel/documentation/src/tools/marcel-for-android/send-sms.md

 that sends SMS.
 This also applies to [Shell Workouts](./shell-workout.md), meaning that you can schedule for later a SMS.

+## SMS Permission

+Before being able to send an SMS from a Marcel script, you must allow the app to do so.
+Go to the Settings screen, and then enable the 'Send SMS' permission, as shown in the below screenshot.

 ## Send SMS

 Here is an example of code to send SMS.